amethyst/rfcs/README.md

 next major release.

 In general, once accepted, RFCs should not be substantially changed.
-They should be as detailed as possible so that only very minor changes are needed as ammendments.
+They should be as detailed as possible so that only very minor changes are needed as amendments.
 More substantial changes should be new RFCs, with a note added to the original RFC.
 Exactly what counts as a "very minor change" is up to the sub-team to decide; check [Sub-team specific guidelines] for more details.